Ribbit-Nova/ribbit-wallet-connect-demo/README.md

 ## 🤝 Contributing

 This is a demo application.
-For SDK improvements or bug reports, please contact the Ribbit team.
+For SDK improvements or bug reports, please contact the Ribbit team ar support@ribbitwallet.com